-There are many different types of Linux operating systems on the market.
-The ones that Xencelabs has tested are listed below.
+There are many Linux distributions available.
+The distributions that Xencelabs has tested are listed below.

 Here is a list of Linux operating systems that have been tested and are compatible with our Xencelabs driver